GrayedFox/multidict/README.md

   personality/mood/unicorn mojo
 - personal dictionary shared across all languages: if shizzle is a word for you in English, one assumes you probably annoy your friends with it in German too (my nizzle)
+- easily view and manage all custom words: you can view any word added to your personal dictionary in the Multidict sidebar any time you please
+- proximity based suggestions! suggestions are ordered based on how "close" they are to the misspelt word
 - get inline spelling suggestions and navigate through them with alt+shift up or alt+shift down
 - cancel choosing a spelling suggestion by navigating away with alt+shift left or alt+shift right
 - easily add or remove a word from your personal dictionary using the sidebar, a context menu, or